-If you have any concern that a child may be being abused, it is vital that you discuss this immediately with the DSL, giving her your written record using a cause for concern form, which should be dated and signed.
-Forms can be found in the staffroom and on the Glendower All Staff Sharepoint.
+If you have any concern that a child may be being abused, it is vital that you discuss this immediately with the DSL, giving her your written record using CPOMS. .

 RATIONALE

 The school is a key front-line player, working in partnership with other children services, in accordance with locally agreed inter-agency procedures under the guidance of the Royal Borough of Kensington & Chelsea, and staff should always be mindful of local policies and procedures, that must be followed, and which are under the direction of the local safeguarding partners.